xen-troops/moulin/docs/user-reference.rst

   image in your zephyr image, you might want to add path to DomU's kernel into :code:`additional_deps` of zephyr's config.
 This will ensure that zephyr will be built **after** DomU.

+* :code:`shields` - list of shields should be integrated to zephyr board.

 Please note that this builder uses :code:`--pristine=auto` command-line option.